jon-gilbert/openscad_logging/docs/logging.scad.md

 <abbr title="These args can be used by position or by name.">By&nbsp;Position</abbr> | What it does
 -------------------- | ------------
 `msg`                | The message to emit. `msg` can be either a literal string, or a list of elements.

-**Todo:**

-- There's *gotta* be a way to call functions within functions that don't return anything not be a syntax error.

 **Example 1:** when invoked as a module